sofastack/sofastack.tech/content/en/projects/sofa-acts/usage-model/index.md

 **1. Validation flag description**

-    Y: indicates that the data is to be inserted.
+   plain Y: indicates that the data is to be inserted.
     N: indicates that the data is not to be inserted.
     C: indicates that ACTS will clean the inserted data by taking this value as the where condition.
     F: indicates that the value of this column is a database function.